Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 ## Testing the dynamic software update with Common Test

-To test the dynamic software update, a peer node is launched within a docker container containing both the old and the new release.
-Then, the following operations are applied on the aforementioned node:
+To conduct testing on a dynamic software update, a peer node is started within a docker container containing both the old and the new release.
+Following the launch, the following operations are executed on the aforementioned node:

-1. Starting the old release
+1. Start the old release
-2. Modifying its state
+2. Modify its state
-3. Upgrading to the new release
+3. Upgrade to the new release
-4. Testing the state
+4. Test the state
-5. Modifying the state
+5. Modify the state
-6. Downgrading to the old release
+6. Downgrade to the old release
-7. Testing the state
+7. Test the state

-Once these operations are translated into a `Common Test` module, it looks like the following:
+Upon translating these operations into a module that implements the `ct_suite` behaviour, the content of the test suite appears as follows:

 ```erl
 -module(upgrade_downgrade_SUITE).